-- Minimum SAT I total score of 970 for the combined Critical Reading and Mathematics sections, or ACT Composite of 20.
+- Minimum SAT I score of 970, combined Verbal and Mathematics sections, or ACT Composite of 20.
 (Individual institutions may require higher SAT/ACT scores.)

-- Minimum cumulative high school grade point average of 3.0 or higher in courses taken from the required RHSC units;
+- Minimum cumulative high school grade point average of 3.0 or higher in courses taken from the required CPC units;

-- Exemption of all Learning Support requirements for early admission;
+- Exemption of all LS requirements for early admission;

 - Written consent of parent or guardian (if the student is a minor);

-- On track towards the completion of the University System of Georgia 17-Required High School Curriculum (RHSC) units.
+- On track towards the completion of the University System of Georgia 16-unit CPC requirements and high school graduation.

 Students who do not necessarily meet all of the above admission criteria but who demonstrate very high academic abilities through their SAT or ACT score may be permitted to enroll in college courses at the discretion of the institution.
 Institutions may set additional requirements but may permit students with scores of at least:

 - 700 on the SAT I Mathematics test (or 31 on ACT Mathematics) to enroll in college courses that require advanced mathematical ability

 - 700 on the SAT I Verbal test (or 31 on ACT English) to enroll in college courses that require advanced verbal ability

 In addition, students who elect to be jointly enrolled at their high schools and at Georgia Southwestern must satisfy the following conditions: